jjakub-cz/toolbelt/bash/README.md

 ## 📜 Available Scripts

 ### `dckrp.sh`
 A lightweight CLI wrapper around common Docker Compose commands.
+Has a _completion_ as well.

 #### Features:
 - `dckrp` – list all containers (`docker ps -a`)